EOSIO/eos/lstests/README.md

 | `TRACE` | 10    |
 | `ALL`   | 0     |

 The `LogLevel` class accepts either a numeric value or a case-insensitive string for the level.
-While there are text names given for the level values, all the integers in `[0, 100]` are valid log levels.
+While there are  level names for given values, all the integers in `[0, 100]` can be valid log levels.
+For example,

 ```python
 clus.log("Some warning information.", level="warn")